openlibhums/memory-alpha/content/pages/support/plugins/books.md

 - Purchase URL
   If this book has an option for physical purchase, this is where this can be linked.
-It will show as an option next to the ‘Read’ and ‘Download’ buttons on the book’s page.
+It will show as an option next to the 'Read' and 'Download' buttons on the book's page.

 - Remote URL
   If this monograph is not hosted on Janeway but you would like it